zcmendes/aws-monitoring-microservices-xray-cloudwatch/README.md

 - Patching SQLAlchemy to trace database calls
 - Wrapping the Flask application with the X-Ray middleware

-This instrumentation enables end-to-end distributed tracing across application components, allowing AWS X-Ray and Amazon CloudWatch to capture request flows, dependencies, and performance metrics.
+This instrumentation enables end-to-end distributed tracing, allowing AWS X-Ray and Amazon CloudWatch to capture request flows, service dependencies, and performance metrics across the application.

 ## Installing the AWS X-Ray Daemon